-If you edit the configuration of a runtime, the changes don't affect the settings of the servers that currently use the runtime.
-To apply the changes to them also, you should double right click the server, Overview>Runtime Environment, make sure that necessary configuration is chosen, click Finish and then Save button.
-2.1.2.
-Copying the existing runtime configuration While installing a new runtime you can copy the configuration from the existing one.
+Figure 2.7.
+Import Preferences dialog 2.1.4.
+Duplicating a runtime configuration While installing a new runtime you can copy the configuration from the existing one.
 To do this you should perform all the steps in the previous section except pressing Finish in the New Server Runtime Environment menu.
 Make sure that you browse to a valid runtime folder and can see the list of configurations (all, default, minimal) in the Configuration section .
 Then choose necessary Configuration from the list and click Copy.
 The next dialog should appear.

-Figure 2.4.
+Figure 2.8.
 Copy the existing configuration Change the name Click on Browse and select your configuration location or leave as it's if you want it to be located together with other runtime configurations.

-Figure 2.5.
+Figure 2.9.
 Copy the existing configuration Click Ok and you should see the next wizard with the just added copied configuration.

-Figure 2.6.
+Figure 2.10.
 Runtime with copied configuration Press Finish and you will see your new runtime in the list.

 You can also change a configuration of existing runtime to a copied one in the same way from the Window > Preferences menu Server > Runtime Environments and clicking Edit.
 2.2.
 Servers WTP servers are eclipse-representations of a backing server installation.
 They are used to start or stop servers, deploy to servers, or debug code that will run on the server.
 They keep track of the modules (jars, wars, etc) you deploy to the server and also allow you to undeploy those modules (see Deploying with Run On Server Wizard section).
-Servers can be started or stopped with different command-line arguments [35].
+Servers can be started or stopped with different command-line arguments [40].
 They are often backed by a runtime object representing that server's location.
 2.2.1.
 Creating a New Server There are many ways to get to the new server wizard.
 One way is to use the old standard File > New > Other... and then Server.
 This should show the wizard like below.

-Figure 2.7.
+Figure 2.11.
 Adding a JBoss Server A server object is that keeps track of things like command line arguments when starting or stopping, and runtimes keep track of the location of the installation.
 Thus, each server instance must be backed by an appropriate runtime.
-New server wizard allows to name the server appropriately in the Server name field or you can use default name.lf it's а generated nessecary to restore the default name,after you defined yours, click Reset default button( From the list of already declared runtimes in the combo box below the view it's possible to select which runtime you want your server to be backed by.
-If there is no runtime that matches your needs just press the Add... link nearby to bring up the wizard for creating a new runtime (see the 17 ).
+New server wizard allows to name the server appropriately in the Server name field or you can use a generated default name.
+If it's nessecary to restore the default name, after you defined yours, click the Reset default button( From the list of already declared runtimes in the combo box below the view it's possible to select which runtime you want your server to be backed by.
+If there is no runtime that matches your needs just press the Add... link nearby to bring up the wizard for creating a new runtime (see the Installing a New Runtime section).
+To configure the already installed runtimes you should go to server preferences that you can easily do by pressing the Configure runtime environments... link. ).

-Installing a New Runtime section).
-To configure the already installed runtimes you should go to server preferences that you can easily do by pressing the Configure runtime environments... link.
 If the server you want to create doesn't have any installed runtime yet, the combo box and the links are absent.

-Figure 2.8.
+Figure 2.12.
 Installed Server Runtime Environments In this case the next page in the wizard which has the same form as in the previous section will ask you to create the associated runtime.
 Either way, after targeting your server to a runtime, the final screen in this wizard is largely confirmational, giving you a chance to verify that you've selected the appropriate runtime.

-Figure 2.9.
+Figure 2.13.
 Installed Server Runtime Environments Press Finish to complete the process of the server creation.